Logo What's After the Movie

 No actors found

-Discover how Remington and the Curse of the Zombadings is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how Remington and the Curse of the Zombadings is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where Remington and the Curse of the Zombadings stands among top-rated movies in its genre.

 Metacritic